 Different roast levels bring out different qualities:

-• Light Roast: Keeps more origin flavors, higher acidity, often reveals fruity or floral notes
+- Light Roast: Keeps more original flavors, higher acidity, often reveals fruity or floral notes

 Best Roasts for Espresso